Joshokelola/StudyNotes/CSC407/Intro to computer graphics.md

 - It's user friendly making its operation an easy task.
 Many computer based packages have made it very easy for people with some basic computer training to make use these packages to produce complicated drawings.
 - The production value of graphic packages is high and expensive hardware is also needed in most situations to use it.

+**Components of computer graphics**:
+Interactive Computer graphics consists of the